SimeonHristov99/guides/finance/khan_academy_financial_literacy.md

 - **Fixed Expenses**: expenses that are the same every month, such as your rent, car payment, insurance, or cell phone bill.
 - **Variable Expenses**: expenses that can vary from month-to-month, like some utilities, groceries, or shopping.
 - **Planned expenses**: expenses that are predictable and occur on a repeating basis.
+- **Interest**: Money the bank gives you for trusting them to look after your money.
+The more money you have in your account, and the longer you keep it there, the more interest you can earn.

 ## Budgeting and saving